go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 or if the checksum database isn't used, then we can't authenticate the download

-file), and we must trust the proxy.
+of its content (including the go.sum file), and we must trust the proxy.
 If

-all dependencies are public, we can authenticate all downloads without go.sum
+all dependencies are public, we can authenticate all downloads without go.sum.

-If no version suffix were required when go install
+If no version suffix were required when go install is invoked outside a

 module, then the meaning of the command would depend on whether the user's